Ski, play, photograph and drink your way through Furano

 How to Get There

-A Hakodate Main Line train to Takikawa takes 50 minutes, followed by a Nemuro Main Line train to Furano (1 hour, 10 minutes).
-You can also catch a Hokkaido Chuo bus from Sapporo to Furano, which takes three hours.
+A Hakodate Main Line limited express train to Takikawa takes 50 minutes, followed by a Nemuro Main Line train to Furano (1 hour, 10 minutes).
+You can also catch a Hokkaido Chuo bus from Sapporo to Furano, which takes about two and a half hours.
 Getting around Furano's various attractions is easiest by rental car.

-The name Furano means fragrant or stinky flame, from the Ainu word furanui, and is a reference to local volcanic activity
+The name Furano means "place with an odor," from the Ainu word furanui, and is a reference to local volcanic activity

 Furano is famous for its vast lavender fields